Complete Guide to Caring for An Aging Shih Tzu

 The latter is especially true for older dogs that live in households with young children or puppies.
 Often senior dogs tend to lose patience for these energetic housemates.

 It’s important to remember that all of these changes are gradual.
 In fact, sometimes, they happen so slowly over time that they are not picked up on by many owners.

-If you do notice some significant, dramatic changes in your dog’s behavior, such as not eating at all, acting extremely frightened or being overly clingy, then these could be signs of a health issue and should be evaluated by a vet.
+If you do notice some significant, dramatic changes in your dog’s behavior, such as not eating at all for more than a couple days, acting extremely frightened or being overly clingy, then these could be signs of a health issue and should be evaluated by a vet.

 - Appearing confused and not responding to her name

 - Pacing and having difficulty finding her way around the house

 - Decreased desire to play or interact with humans or other animals